tsuriu/downdetectpy/Readme.md

 ---

 **Note**: This tool is for monitoring purposes only.
-Respect Downdetector's terms of service and implement appropriate rate limiting in production environments.
+The built-in caching system helps respect Downdetector's servers by limiting requests to once every 10 minutes per endpoint.
+Implement additional rate limiting in production environments if needed.

 ---